-Kendall Jenner Worried About Boyfriend Blake Griffin’s NBA Career After Concussion Diagnosis
+Kendall Jenner Reportedly Worried About Boyfriend Blake Griffin’s NBA Career After Concussion Diagnosis

 Kendall Jenner is rumored to be worried what oft-injured boyfriend Blake Griffin’s concussion diagnosis could mean for his NBA career.

-The 28-year-old Griffin recently went down after taking an inadvertent elbow to the head from Golden State Warriors reserve center JaVale McGee.
+Griffin, 28, recently went down after taking an inadvertent elbow to the head from Golden State Warriors reserve center JaVale McGee.

 “Blake was very scared with the concussion and is still monitoring with team doctors,” a source told Hollywood Life.
 “Then with Kendall, she was and is very concerned because she doesn’t want to see her man hurt.
 It is really something they are both monitoring.
 Kendall wants to be there for Blake at all costs, but she also knows that he has to go through his own thing to get better because it is his future and his career.
 It is a scary situation, but they are getting through it as best as they can.”